shader-slang/slang/docs/building.md

 For Linux and other targets the section below on `premake` describes the process.

 Some targets below are described as 'unofficial'.
-In practice this means that they are not tested as part of our contiguous integration.
-In practice this means it is quite possible from time to time for them to become broken on the top of tree, but they have worked in the past, and it is likely only minor changes are needed to make them work again.
+In practice this means that they are not tested as part of contiguous integration.
+Thus unfortunately it is quite possible from time to time for them to break on a merge of a PR.
+That said, if broken it is likely only very minor changes are needed to make them work again.

 ## Premake